Bestra/ember-training-slides/slides.md

 - Mixins functions can be overridden with this._super()
 - Mixins more common than inheritance in Ember
 - Enumerable, ObjectProxy, etc.
 ---
-# CPs and Arrays

-- .property('cats') will only update if the `cats` array is replaced
-- .property('cats.[]') updates if a cat is added or removed
-- .property('cats.@each.name') updates if a cat is added or removed, or if a cat's name is changed

----
 # Excercise: Contact model